rmxbalanque/KRG/README.md

 * pfd
 * sqlite
 * subprocess
+* optick

-These middleware packages are also integrated by require a license to use (so they are disabled by default)
+These middleware packages are also integrated but require a license to use (so they are disabled by default)

 * Live++
 * Superluminal